 System Administration Internship/Course Details

 The System Administration course in Wellington will take you from working on a single machine to managing a complete fleet.
+This course will teach you about the infrastructure services that keep all businesses, big and small, running smoothly.
+Systems administration is the division of information technology that is in charge of keeping multi-user computer schemes up and running.
 You'll also learn how to manage and configure servers, as well as how to manage PCs, user information, and user productivity using industry tools.
-Systems administration is the division of information technology that is in charge of keeping multi-user computer schemes up and running.
-It is their responsibility to ensure that computer systems and related services work smoothly.

 They are IT-savvy and can troubleshoot any technical issues that are causing the system to malfunction.